sfujiwara/dataflow-gcs2gdrive/README.md

 ### service_account_file

 Google Cloud Storage path of the service account file, for example `gs://your-bucket/hoge.json`.
-This service account is used to access Google Drive API.
+This service account is only used to access Google Drive API.

 ### gdrive_directory_id